Multi-Factor Authentication FAQs

 It depends on the preferred option you selected.

-• To receive codes by text or call, you must have mobile service.
+- To receive codes by text message, you must have mobile service.

-• To receive push notifications to the Microsoft Authenticator app, you must have mobile data or WiFi.
+- To receive push notifications to the Microsoft Authenticator app, you must have a mobile data or Wi-Fi connection.

 To verify that MFA is enabled, navigate to https://luc.edu/mfapreferences and log in.
-You should be prompted for additional security verification, such as approving a push notification, entering a code sent via text message, or confirming via a phone call.
+You should be prompted for additional security verification, such as approving a push notification or entering a code sent via text message.
 After confirming the additional security verification, you will be taken to your MFA preferences page.
 If you are able to see this page, MFA has successfully been enabled for your account.

 Visit MFA Getting Started or MFA Detailed Instructions.